-There are plans for a whole fleet of gigantic floating wind turbines in the sea about 140 kilometres off the coast of Norway.
+Plans for a whole fleet of gigantic floating wind turbines off the coast of Norway

 France has also been working diligently in the floating wind field, and now has a two-megawatt floating wind turbine in operation off its coast with EU support, and the Spanish company Ibderola is launching a floating offshore wind effort in the North Sea.